Go Back Up

 Some of the most popular HRAs available are:

 You could also offer your employees a health stipend.
-Health stipends work similarly to an HRA, except the reimbursements are taxable.
+Health stipends work similarly to an HRA, except the allowances are taxable.

 While HRAs are often a better choice for organizations, health stipends are a great option if you have employees who receive premium tax credits (PTC), as they'll be able to use their health benefits without affecting their PTC eligibility.